peteash10/2017-body-of-work/words/6 - Potential Collaborators.md

 * [Denis Connolly & Anne Cleary](http://www.connolly-cleary.com) for their work on perceptual devices, particularly the [Metaperceptual Helmets](http://www.connolly-cleary.com/Home/helmets.html) which I saw last year.

+##Organisations

+* [School for Poetic Computation](http://sfpc.io) "is an artist run school in New York that was founded in 2013.
+A small group of students and faculty work closely to explore the intersections of code, design, hardware and theory — focusing especially on artistic intervention.
+It’s a hybrid of a school, residency and research group."

 * [School of Machines, Making & Make-Believe](http://schoolofma.org).
-Looks simlar to BOM in outlook and runs courses that cover areas of interest to me.
+Looks similar to BOM in outlook and runs courses that cover areas of interest to me.
 Could be worth exploring who is involved.

 *	[The Centre for the Study of the Networked Image](http://www.centreforthestudyof.net) at London South Bank University seems to be exploring a lot of areas I'm interested in and has a collaboration with [The Photographer's Gallery](http://thephotographersgallery.org.uk).